 A VPN connection is a protected tunnel that a VPN app establishes between your device and a VPN server.
 This connection is secure from prying eyes: if your internet service provider or anyone else in the chain between you and the VPN server tried to look into the browsing data, they would only see VPN use.

 How does a VPN work?

 A VPN works by having the app (the client) establish an encrypted connection tunnel to the VPN server via the internet.
-All the data sent from the device to the server is encrypted before the server decrypts it before forwarding it – and vice versa.
+All data sent from the device to the server is encrypted before anyone has the chance to intercept it.

 For a more detailed look into the subject, read our article on how a VPN works.